amanzholov8/ds_and_algo/README.md

 * This repo could be used to quickly review common Data Structures and Algorithms (e.g. before interviews)

-* If you want to add implementations of the data structures and algorithms in other languages, feel free to create a pull request

-* Also, you are welcome to create pull requests that closes any open issues

 ## Requirements
 You will need `Python 3.x` installed on your machine